LearnLib/alex/documentation/src/main/docs/contents/user-manual/learning/README.md

    Note that the *Discrimination tree* strategy only provides state coverage, but results in a much smaller test suite than the other methods.
    The *W-Method* and the *Wp-Method* both provide state and transition coverage, but result in bigger test suites and the generation process might take longer.
 4. Click on the **Generate**-button to generate the test suite

+## Cloning learning experiments

+Sometimes it may be useful to copy existing learning experiments, e.g. for the purpose of testing other equivalence strategies from a previously learned step.
+Therefore

+1. Navigate to **Learning > Results** in the sidebar
+2. Open the menu for the corresponding learning experiment
+3. Click on **Clone**

 ## Result analysis